ga-wdi-boston/git-basics-practice/README.md

 experience with this practice or the course so far.
 After you've answered the questions, create a pull request with your response.

-- How do you learn best?
-- <answer-here>
--  Which resources from this document helped you the most?
-- <answer-here>
--  Which resource (if any) was most frustrating?
-Why?
-- <answer-here>
--   How comfortable are you with the workflow (series of steps and git commands) we use to share work and responses?
-- <answer-here>
-- Do you have any burning questions about git or how you will use it in this course?
--  <answer-here>

 ## [License](LICENSE)

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.